top of page

 Internet of Everything (IoE) & Machine Learning

-Automotive Systems, Health and Medical Sensors, Machine-to-Machine (M2M), Bluetooth Low Energy (BLE), Light Fidelity (Li-Fi), Near Field Communication (NFC), RFID, Zigbee, Low-Power WideArea Network (LPWAN), Active Denial, Cognitive Radios and Software Defined Radios, Spectrum Management, Wireless Security, AI for RF and Systems, ML applications for RF and Microwave Devices and Systems.
+Automotive Systems, Health and Medical Sensors, Machine-to-Machine (M2M), Bluetooth Low Energy (BLE), Light Fidelity (Li-Fi), Near-Field Communication (NFC), RFID, Zigbee, Low-Power Wide-Area Network (LPWAN), Active Denial, Cognitive Radios and Software Defined Radios, Spectrum Management, Wireless Security, AI for RF and Systems, ML applications for RF and Microwave Devices and Systems.

 We encourage early paper submissions by international authors to accommodate U.S. Visa processing times.
 The steering committee will provide Visa letters, at the author's request, once the paper is accepted.
 Please review the following link for updated Visa processing times: